 News & Announcements

-We are excited to announce that Dr. Marla Torrado, ACDDC's Program Coordinator, has been selected to participate in one of the Robert Wood Johnson Foundation’s leadership development programs, designed to equip leaders across the country—in every sector and field—to collaborate, break down silos, and use their influence to make communities healthier and more equitable.
+We are excited to announce that Dr. Marla Torrado, ACDDC's Planning Director, has been selected to participate in one of the Robert Wood Johnson Foundation’s leadership development programs, designed to equip leaders across the country—in every sector and field—to collaborate, break down silos, and use their influence to make communities healthier and more equitable.

 As a member of the program’s newest cohort, Dr. Torrado will focus on increasing awareness on the health outcomes associated with having access to safe and affordable housing, and strengthening connections and partnerships between affordable housing advocates and healthy food access initiatives in Austin, Texas.
 Dr. Torrado will also: